-Megan, one of our osteopaths, here at Back 2 Balance, gives us her 4 top tips for getting through the physical distancing without injury, when exercising (whether new to exercise, or an old pro!)
+Megan, one of our osteopaths, here at Back 2 Balance.
+Megan gives us her 4 top tips for getting through the physical distancing without injury, when exercising (whether new to exercise, or an old pro!)

 As we are all stuck in isolation, a lot of us have found ourselves with way more time to exercise.
 There has been a load of home workouts posted online.
 However, if you aren’t used to spending this much time training you may have found yourself with a few aches and pains.
 Here are my top tips for avoiding injury during this period.

-Tip 1– Doing a proper warm up and cool down- research has found a dynamic warm up is best for increasing performance and avoiding injury.
-Warm ups increase blood flow and circulation to muscles, warms up the body, loosens joints and makes us more mobile ready for the work out ahead.
-Dynamic means movement, so stretching the muscles while they are under load.
+Doing a proper warm up and cool down- research has found a dynamic warm up is best for increasing performance and avoiding injury.
+Warm ups increase blood flow and circulation to muscles.
+This warms up the body, loosens joints and makes us more mobile ready for the work out ahead.
+Dynamic means movement.
+Stretching the muscles while they are under load.
 For example, hamstring walk outs stretch the hamstrings (back of your legs) while they are under tension.
 Your warm-up should be like a less intense mini work out.
 Here is an example of a warm-up to do before exercise…

 - 10 straight leg sit ups

 - 5 down ups (chest to floor burpees without the jump) to scale this down even more you can kick your legs out to a top press up position, kick your legs back in to then return to standing.

 You should be feeling pretty warm after that.
 Now you are ready to do your work out!